PWR BTTM’s Sparkly, Shiny, Gender-Defying Style

 The clothes don’t make the band, to bastardize an old maxim, but in the case of Bruce and Hopkins — the queer-punk duo better known as PWR BTTM — a carefully curated drag aesthetic defines the twosome almost as much as the raucous, wry three-chorders on their 2015 debut, Ugly Cherries, which introduced them to fans stateside and abroad.

-Their follow-up, Pageant, due May 12 on Polyvinyl Records, finds Bruce and Hopkins, both 24, sharing guitar, drum, and vocal duties.
+Their follow-up, Pageant, due May 12 on Polyvinyl Records, finds Bruce, 24, and Hopkins, 25, sharing guitar, drum, and vocal duties.
 Their songs grapple with identity and otherness (“I know that I’m naïve / When you are queer you’re always 19,” from the track “LOL”), the annoyances of modern love (“Answer my text, you dick!” from “Answer my Text”), and countering hate with self-acceptance (“My advice is to look incredible / As you make their lives regrettable / By being your damn self,” from “Big Beautiful Day”).

 Hopkins, who identifies as queer, describes his personal style as “a Halloween bargain bin in April” and finds onstage inspiration in legendary New York performance artists Taylor Mac and Justin Vivian Bond, who once employed Hopkins as a personal assistant.
 Bruce, who also identifies as queer, nonbinary, and transfeminine (and prefers they/them/their pronouns) name checks dancer Pina Bausch, Stevie Nicks, and Catwoman.
 “Specifically Halle Berry’s Catwoman,” they specify.
 “I watched the movie three times in one weekend in high school when I was really sick.”